Effective July 1, 2021 code inspectors are prohibited from initiating an investigation of a potential violation by way of an anonymous complaint.

 Village Administrative Center and Public Safety Headquarters

-The Code Compliance Department of Islamorada, Village of Islands, strives to preserve the Village’s unique way of life, protect property and environmental assets and ensure continuation of a high standard of living within the Village for current and future residents, property owners and business owners.
+The Code Compliance Department of Islamorada, Village of Islands, strives to preserve the Village’s unique way of life, protect property and environmental assets and ensure the continuation of a high standard of living within the Village for current and future residents, property owners, and business owners.

 The Code Compliance Department is responsible for ensuring that the public observes and follows Village codes and ordinances.
-Code Compliance services include prevention, detection, investigation and enforcement of code violations.
+The services the department provides include prevention, detection, investigation, and enforcement of code violations.